Develop essential analytical skills to thrive in data-driven roles and lift business performance.

 A Master of Analytics distinguishes itself by blending technical proficiency with the capacity to shape strategies.
 By comparison:

-A Masters in Business Analytics is a high-paying degree focused on the decision-making stage of data analysis.
-Classes tend to consist of a blend of technology professionals and those with a business background.
+The Masters in Business Analytics is a high-paying degree focused on the decision-making stage of data analysis.
+Classes contain a mixture of technology professionals and those with a business background.

 Technical competency is needed to do well in a Business Analytics degree.
 However, compared to an Analytics program, you may spend more time exploring how to use analysis as a tool to meet pressing business needs.